teh-cmc/go-internals/chapter1_assembly_primer/README.md

 ---

+- *This chapter assumes some basic knowledge of any kind of assembler.*
+- *If and when running into architecture-specific matters, always assume `linux/amd64`.*
+- *We will always work with compiler optimizations **enabled**.*
-*Quoted text and/or comments always come from the official documentation and/or codebase, unless stated otherwise.*
+- *Quoted text and/or comments always come from the official documentation and/or codebase, unless stated otherwise.*

 ## "Pseudo-assembly"